worpet-bildet/portal/README.md

 For details see:
 https://github.com/urbit/urbit.org/blob/master/content/grants/app-store.md

-For discussion visit on Urbit:
+For discussion, visit on Urbit:
 ~dilryd-mopreg/app-store

 ### How to install